tinko26/ao/docs/api/src/ao_sys_xc32_pic32/ao_ir_task.h.md

 # Notes

-This module declares functions for controlling the task switch interrupts as well as a callback function for the interrupt handlers.
+This module declares functions for controlling the task interrupts as well as a callback function for the interrupt handlers.

 # Include